 Layout Operating Sessions – Wednesday Evening April 22nd, 2026

 For those who have expressed an interest in the Wed night op sessions, we will use the same procedure that last year’s symposium utilized.
 Why fix what isn’t broken!
 We will keep track of your registration order and jobs will be assigned accordingly.
 A notice will be emailed once you are assigned, you will again be emailed the particulars of the assignment and location.
-This will happen in before the start Symposium.
+All the operating sessions are full, thanks for signing up.
+We will be sending assignments shortly.

 Layout Tours